popzxc/solx_demo/README.md

 `solx` is still very early in development.
 Here are some guidelines:

 - Run `forge build` before running tests, and run `forge clean` after running tests.
 Re-compilation of already built contracts may not work as expected.
-- `stack too deep` and `bytecode size is too big` errors may be very frequent; the work on optimizations required to prevent that is ongoing.
+- `stack too deep` and `bytecode size is too big` errors may be very frequent; some work on technical debt is still required to prevent them.
-- Only `forge build` & `forge test` were checked; `forge script` and other options may not work or work incorrectly.
+- Only `forge build` and `forge test` have been checked; `forge script` and other options may not work or work incorrectly.
 - Legacy codegen is more stable for now, `via_ir` does not work with `solmate` project.

 ## Project structure